RaulOlmedoCheca/Hydric-DSS/README.md

 - Input:
   - Filename “nonexists.json”
   - Expected output: Throws Exception.
 Error message: “The input file has no data or does not match the expected format”

+## HDSS-RF-02
+### Equivalence classes
+- Equivalence class: HDSS-FN2-EQ-1
+  - Input:  Non existing filename
+  - Result: Error.
+“An input data file is not found”

+- Equivalence class: HDSS-FN2-EQ-2
+  - Input: Valid filename “validIdentifyCurrentStateCase.json”
+  - Result: valid case

+- Equivalence class: HDSS-FN2-EQ-3
+  - Input: Valid JSON file
+  - Result: valid case

+- Equivalence class: HDSS-FN2-EQ-4
+  - Input: Non JSON format
+  - Result: Error: “The input file has no data or does not match the expected format”

+- Equivalence class: HDSS-FN2-EQ-5
+  - Input: Empty file
+  - Result: Error: “The input file has no data or does not match the expected format”

+- Equivalence class: HDSS-FN2-EQ-6
+  - Input: Non empty file
+  - Result: valid case

+- Equivalence class: HDSS-FN2-EQ-7
+  - Input: Scope value = "Reservoir"
+  - Result: valid case

+- Equivalence class: HDDS-FN2-EQ-8
+  - Input: Scope value = "Desalination plant"
+  - Result: valid case

+- Equivalence class: HDDS-FN2-EQ-9
+  - Input: Scope value = "Aquifer"
+  - Result: valid case

+- Equivalence class: HDSS-FN2-EQ-10
+  - Input: Scope value = "My mom"
+  - Result: Error: "The scope for the analysis is not one of the allowed values"

+- Equivalence class: HDSS-FN2-EQ-11
+  - Input: No scope type found
+  - Result: Error: "The output file has no data or does not match the expected format"

+- Equivalence class: HDSS-FN2-EQ-12
+  - Input: Several scope types found
+  - Result: Error: "The output file has no data or does not match the expected format"

+- Equivalence class: HDSS-FN2-EQ-13
+  - Input: one scope type found
+  - Result: valid case

+- Equivalence class: HDSS-FN2-EQ-14
+  - Input: Non existing drainage basin
+  - Result: Error: "The drainage basin does not exist"

+- Equivalence class: HDSS-FN2-EQ-15
+  - Input: existing drainage basin
+  - Result: valid case

+- Equivalence class: HDSS-FN2-EQ-16
+  - Input: No drainage basin name found
+  - Result: Error: "The output file has no data or does not match the expected format"

+- Equivalence class: HDSS-FN2-EQ-17
+  - Input: Several drainage basin names found
+  - Result: Error: "The output file has no data or does not match the expected format"

+- Equivalence class: HDSS-FN2-EQ-18
+  - Input: one drainage basin name found
+  - Result: valid case

+## HDSS-RF-03
+### Equivalence classes
+- Equivalence class: HDSS-FN3-EQ-1
+  - Input: Non existing filename
+  - Result: Error: "Input data file is not found"

+- Equivalence class: HDSS-FN3-EQ-2
+  - Input: Valid filename "validRegisterIrrigationDemandCase.json"
+  - Result: valid case

+- Equivalence class: HDSS-FN3-EQ-3
+  - Input: Valid JSON format
+  - Result: valid case

+- Equivalence class: HDSS-FN3-EQ-4
+  - Input: Non valid JSON format
+  - Result: Error: "The input file has no data or does not match the expected format"

+- Equivalence class: HDSS-FN3-EQ-5
+  - Input: Empty file
+  - Result: Error: "The input file has no data or does not match the expected format"

+- Equivalence class: HDSS-FN3-EQ-6
+  - Input: Non empty file
+  - Result: valid case

+- Equivalence class: HDSS-FN3-EQ-7
+  - Input: Existing irrigation basin name
+  - Result: valid case

+- Equivalence class: HDSS-FN3-EQ-8
+  - Input: Non existing irrigation basin name
+  - Result: Error.
+“Irrigation basin does not exist”

+- Equivalence class: HDSS-FN1-EQ-11
+  - Input: No irrigation basin name found
+  - Result: Error: “The input file has no data or does not match the expected format”

+- Equivalence class: HDSS-FN1-EQ-12
+  - Input: Two or more irrigation basin names found
+  - Result: Error: “The input file has no data or does not match the expected format”

+- Equivalence class: HDSS-FN1-EQ-13
+  - Input: One irrigation basin name found
+  - Result: Valid case

+- Equivalence class: HDSS-FN3-EQ-14
+  - Input: No requester name found
+  - Result: Error: “The input file has no data or does not match the expected format”

+- Equivalence class: HDSS-FN3-EQ-15
+  - Input: Two or more requester names found
+  - Result: Error: “The input file has no data or does not match the expected format”

+- Equivalence class: HDSS-FN3-EQ-16
+  - Input: One requester name found
+  - Result: valid case

+- Equivalence class: HDSS-FN3-EQ-17
+  - Input: State value = "PLENTY"
+  - Result: valid case

+- Equivalence class: HDSS-FN3-EQ-18
+  - Input: State value = "NORMALITY"
+  - Result: valid case

+- Equivalence class: HDSS-FN3-EQ-19
+  - Input: State value = "SHORTAGE"
+  - Result: valid case

+- Equivalence class: HDSS-FN3-EQ-20
+  - Input: State value = "WRONG"
+  - Result: Error: “The input file has no data or does not match the expected format”

+- Equivalence class: HDSS-FN3-EQ-21
+  - Input: No state value found
+  - Result: Error: “The input file has no data or does not match the expected format”

+- Equivalence class: HDSS-FN3-EQ-22
+  - Input: Two or more state values found
+  - Result: Error: “The input file has no data or does not match the expected format”

+- Equivalence class: HDSS-FN3-EQ-23
+  - Input: One state value found
+  - Result: valid case